libhal/libhal/README.md

 The foundation of the libhal ecosystem, containing the core hardware interfaces used to make the whole ecosystem work.

+> [!NOTE]
+> The current active version is libhal 4.x.y. libhal 5.0.0 is in construction
+> and should not be used for anything.

 ## 📚 Software APIs & Usage

 To learn about the available drivers and APIs see the